In This Article...

 - Compound bow

-These are the 4 main types of bows.
-At this moment you may not have any idea of the type of bow you want but you can start the process by thinking about what you’re going to use it for.
+And at this moment you may not have any idea of the type of bow you want but you can start the process by thinking about what you’re going to use it for.

 For the purposes of this piece, we are going to focus on the two most common types of bows, the recurve and the compound.
 Both of these bows have been around for a very long time and are by far the most popular types.